goodarzilab/Jeff/Fisher_Pipeline/README.md

      S01 sample name in the txt file should correspond to S01.bam See ex_control.txt and ex_test.txt for example.
   3. Example call:
-      python3 Fisher_Pipeline.py --p ex_data/ --ctrl ex_control.txt --test ex_test.txt
+      <br> `python3 Fisher_Pipeline.py --p ex_data/ --ctrl ex_control.txt --test ex_test.txt`

 ## Arguments
-   --dust: Set threshold for dust score to eliminate low-complexity sequences.
+   `--dust`: Set threshold for dust score to eliminate low-complexity sequences.
 Pipeline will exclude RNAs that have a dust score higher or equal to [dust]
-   <br>--t: Set threshold for filtering controls.
+   <br>`--t`: Set threshold for filtering controls.
 Pipeline will exclude RNAs that are present in at least [t] amount of the control samples.
    <br> In addition, pipeline will automatically filter out all RNAs that are present in only one sample.
 ## Output
   1. A binary heatmap of all the significant RNAs